 Snelling states that these layers could only have been thus deformed if they were still in a soft, unconsolidated state immediately following their deposition during the Flood.
 As Snelling has stated elsewhere, “When solid, hard rock is bent (or folded) it invariably fractures and breaks because it is brittle.
 Rock will bend only if it is still soft and pliable”.

-The uninformed layman may be impressed by this argument, but it is inexcusable for a PhD geologist like Snelling to make this claim.
+The uninformed layman may be impressed by this argument, but it is inappropriate for a PhD geologist like Snelling to make this claim.
 Obviously, solid rocks at atmospheric pressure and temperature will fracture if you try to bend them.
 But every geologist knows that since the 1960s geophysicists have been able to attain high temperatures and high pressures in the laboratory which mimic conditions several miles deep in the earth, and have demonstrated that at these conditions and with slow deformation, rocks can easily bend without major fracturing.
 Here is a picture of this sort of laboratory rock-deforming apparatus:

 Source: High Pressure Deformation Experiments by Pamela C. Burnley